-funnel.
+We now turn to M2SLS estimates.
+Panel B shows the results of estimating the firststage equation (Equation (3)) using PM10 of the focal city's nearest nearby city as an instrument conditional on wind blowing toward the focal city within the middle funnel.
 This estimation is at the firm-day level and the wind is within the middle funnel on about one-fourth of the days.
 The results reveal a strong instrument.
-A one $\mu g/m^3$ increase in a nearby city's PM10 increases the focal city's PM10 by between 0.70 and 0.72 with a high level of significance.31 This is not too far from the theoretical upper bound of 1.0 because it uses only the nearest nearby city and pertains to days when the wind is blowing directly toward the focal city($\theta{td}^{fN} = 0$).
-The physical transport of pollution is lower when the wind is not blowing directly toward the focal city or from nearby cities that are further away.
+A one μg/m3 increase in a nearby city's PM10 increases the focal city's PM10 by between 0.70 and 0.72 with a high level of significance.31 This is not too far from the theoretical upper bound of 1.0 because it uses only the nearest nearby city and pertains to days when the wind is blowing directly toward the focal city($\theta{td}^{fN} = 0$).
 The Kleibergen-Paap Wald rk (KP) F-statistic (Kleibergen and Paap, 2006) for weak identification significantly exceeds the Stock-Yogo critical value of 16.38 for all four cutoffs.32

-Panel C shows the second-stage estimates of Equation (5) at the firm-year level using the average values of the predicted pollution from the first stage as an instrument and controlling for weather and region-by-year fixed effects.
-The estimated coefficients of PM{10} are negative and significant for all but the 150-kilomoter cutoff.
+Panel C shows the second-stage estimates of Equation (4) at the firm-year level using the average values of the predicted pollution from the first stage as an instrument and controlling for weather and region-by-year fixed effects.
+The estimated coefficients of PM10 are negative and significant for all but the 150-kilomoter cutoff.
 The estimates become more significant as the cutoff increases consistent with more data used in estimation.
-The coefficients are fairly consistent across the four cutoffs and imply that a one $\mu g/m^3$ annual increase in PM{10} decreases productivity by 0.26 to 0.34%.
-Evaluated at the mean focal-city PM{10} in each subsample, these estimates imply elasticities of labor productivity with respect to air pollution of -0.29 to -0.35.33
+The coefficients imply that a one μ g/m3 annual increase in PM10 decreases productivity by 0.26% to 0.34%.
+Evaluated at the mean focal-city PM10 in each subsample, these estimates imply elasticities of labor productivity with respect to air pollution of -0.29 to -0.35.33 These results are consistent with the instrument attenuating an upward endogeneity bias.
+The results also imply that improving air quality generates substantial productivity benefits.